-Hepatitis C is a potentially life-threatening disease of the liver.
-Over time, it can lead to cirrhosis, liver cancer, and liver failure.
-Hepatitis C is caused by the hepatitis C virus (HCV), which is spread through contact with infected blood.
+Hepatitis C is caused by the hepatitis C virus (HCV), which is transmitted through contact with infected blood.

 If early symptoms are present, they can include: